 The Coastal Portuguese Camino de Santiago route was developed by pilgrims who arrived on Portuguese shores by boat from western lands then made their way north on foot.

 Not sure what the Camino de Santiago is?
 Read this first.

 The first two days in Galicia between A Guarda and Baiona involve some beautiful and exposed coastal stretches.
-After Baiona, you’ll see the Vigo lagoon from a distance but won’t spend any more time by the ocean.
+After Baiona, you’ll see the Vigo esturay from a distance but won’t spend any more time by the ocean.

-How busy is the Coastal Way?
+How busy is the Coastal Way of St. James?

 That level of solitude may or may not appeal to you but it’s something to bear in mind.